TomNguyen10101/Music-Server-Client-Application/README.md

-# Music-Streaming-Application
+# Music-Server/Client-Application
-My own version of an music streaming app
+My own version of an music server/client